A loon on the Rideau Canal.©Parks Canada

 - The Cataraqui River starting at Newboro Lake and flowing south-westerly to Kingston.

-The highest point of the canal, at Newboro, is 180 m above sea level.
-The drop from Newboro to Ottawa is 97 m and the drop to Kingston is 131 m.
+The lift from Kingston to Upper Rideau Lake (the highest point on the system) is 50 m (164 ft.) in 14 locks.
+The lift from Ottawa to Upper Rideau Lake is 83.2 m (273 ft.) in 31 locks.
 The watershed of the Rideau is much the larger of the two rivers, 4,000 square km, compared to the 910 square km drained by the Cataraqui.

 To create a navigable waterway, the builders of the canal significantly altered the natural environment through which it passed.
 In particular, the construction of a number of dams and weirs to control water levels resulted in drowned lands along the length of the canal, providing ideal conditions for fish such as largemouth bass and creating extensive wetland areas which have become a rich environment for a wide variety of plants and animals.
 The canal's wetlands are home to 42 rare plant species and rare animals like the small-footed bat.
 The waterways are home to one of the most diverse fish communities in Canada.